 Do you know the origin of the name Fairfax?

 What Happened to the old Fairfax High School?

 After Fairfax High School transitioned to its new building in 1972, the first Fairfax High School building was purchased by George Mason University (GMU) and was used as the university’s North Campus for ten years.
-In July, 1983, GMU sold the building to the Roman Catholic Diocese of Arlington and Paul VI Catholic High School opened the following September.
-In 2015, the Catholic Diocese of Arlington announced plans to move Paul VI High School to a new campus in Loudoun County.
-As of the time of this writing, the fate of the original Fairfax High School building is still being decided.
+In July 1983, GMU sold the building to the Roman Catholic Diocese of Arlington and St. Paul VI Catholic High School opened the following September.
+In 2015, the Catholic Diocese of Arlington announced plans to move St. Paul VI High School to a new campus in Loudoun County in 2020.
+The school property was sold to the IDI Group Cos. of Arlington and is being redeveloped into a mixed-use community.